valr/initsystem/README.md

 Installation
 ============

+Build all the packages in the _initsystem_ and _pkgbuild_ directories.

+Install _busybox_, _initramfs_, _initsystem_ and _services_ packages.
+Configure your hostname, keymap, font and services in /etc/rc.conf.
+Configure your bootloader to use init=/sbin/init-og.

+Reboot into your new initsystem.

+Install _eudev_, _opentmpfiles_ and _systemd-minimal_ packages.
+This will replace systemd and libsystemd.
-Build and install the main packages from the initsystem directory.
+Install all the packages from the _pkgbuild/core_ directory.

-- busybox
-- initramfs
-- initsystem

-Optionally, build and install the following packages from the initsystem directory to replace udev and tmpfiles from systemd by eudev and opentmpfiles.
-Those packages will require the installation of the systemd minimal package.

-- eudev
-- opentmpfiles
-- systemd-minimal
+Additionally, you should add 'initsystem' in the IgnoreGroup entry of /etc/pacman.conf to avoid unneeded upgrade from the official repositories.

-Build and install the packages from the pkgbuild directory to remove the dependencies on systemd libraries.
+All packages from the _pkgbuild_ directory should be added to the IgnorePkg entry for the same reason.

-Todo:
+Work in progress:

+- review/rework/clean the configuration directory
-- review pkgbuild in extra directory
+- review pkgbuild/extra directory
-- cronjobs
-- services